vojinpavlovic/nginx_gateway/README.md

 Note: Zone is limited to 10mb, and 16.000 ip addresses is 1mb, you can have maximum 160.000 ip addresses in one zone.

 So, in your location we would need to add rate limiting.
-We would need to add limit_req zone=[your-rate-limit-zone];
+We would need to add limit_req zone=[your-rate-limit-zone], or use already defined zones from one to eight;

 ```
 location /some/location/ {